777FIRSTGAMER777/grass-rpm-installer/README.md

 # Or whatever version you have.
 ```

-I hope this will help for us all.
+I hope this will help those who need it.
 If you spot any issues, don't hesitate to report them. :)

 Notice: This script was made with the assistance of AI (Gemini 3 Pro by Google) and was manually tested.